 Early this month we had the FUTURE Workplaces Summit in Prague, Czech Republic.
 The summit gathered business leaders, influencers and thinkers to discuss the latest workplace innovations.
 In addition, discussing how to improve the preparation of future workplaces in creating an enjoyable, productive, flexible and human-driven workplace environment.

 Johnny Dunford is the Global Corporate Solutions & Senior Director at BNP Paribas Real Estate, one of our expert speakers who discussed 'Productivity in the Workplace - How to Add Value' and its traditional cost-oriented approach.

 We briefly interviewed Johnny Dunford on his first FUTURE Workplace Summit.

 - What did you think of the event and what were the main highlights for you?

-Really good, I particularly like Gorge Muir and Ron Bakker's presentations and the opportunity to think about what the future looks like for the property industry.
+Really good, I like Gorge Muir and Ron Bakker's presentations and the opportunity to think about what the future looks like for the property industry.

-- Productivity - at present we do not measure productivity and output, businesses are increasingly required to be efficient - we must have systems for measuring output and we are working on this.
+- Productivity - at present we do not measure productivity and output, businesses are increasingly required to be efficient - we have systems for measuring output and we are working on this.

-The summit was a true success and we look forward to hosting the 2nd Future Workplaces Summit next year.
+The summit was a true success and we look forward to hosting the 2 nd Future Workplaces Summit next year.